 Windows 11 usually put the battery icon on the taskbar, and you being here means the battery icon is missing from the taskbar.
 Now, there is a possibility that Windows 11 just hide your battery icon somewhere else.
 Possibly, on the “notification area overflow pane”.

 If you wonder where the “notification area overflow pane” can be found, it is the small up arrow icon on the left corner of your taskbar.
 Click it, and if you see your battery icon, just drag and drop it on your taskbar.
 If not, proceed to Solution #2.

 If you can’t find your battery icon even on the “notification area overflow pane”, then there is a possibility that Windows 11 automatically disabled it.
 For what reason?
 We don’t know.
 But you can still fix it.

 Step 1: Hover over your taskbar, then right-click and select Taskbar Settings.
 You can also do a two-finger click on the touchpad area.
 Alternatively, you can manually go to Settings > Personalization > Taskbar.

 Step 2: Scroll down the bottom, click “Taskbar corner overflow”.

-Step 3: Locate the “Power” icon from the list and toggle it off.
+Step 3: Locate the “Power” icon from the list and toggle it off and back on.
 This should be able to bring back the battery icon on your taskbar area.